Should I Start a Blog?

 Try this before diving in

-Before you invest in a WordPress site, a theme, a logo, or a camera, sit down and come up with a dozen or so post ideas, and then write 5 posts.
+Before you invest in a WordPress site, a theme, a logo, or a camera, try this.
+Sit down and come up with a dozen or so post ideas, and then write 5 posts.
 Give Photoshop a try.
 Play with graphics.
 If you enjoy the process, take that next step.
 And if blogging is something that excites you, let my story be the final push you need to take that leap.

 Produce great content, share your story (or the things you love), and stay true to yourself.
 I don’t pitch myself or my story to anyone and after years of building a blog then letting it die then starting up again, I’ve been able to partner with some really amazing brands (furniture, fashion, and travel) all because of this little blog.